 - 20. The General Osteopathic Council is committed to equality, diversity and inclusion, to ensure that the osteopathic profession reflects the society that it serves.
 We encourage anyone who has the potential to become an osteopath to consider a career in osteopathy, and this includes disabled people and those with long-term health conditions. - 21.
 Disabled students and practitioners make a unique contribution to osteopathy, bringing direct experience of a variety of impairments, long term health conditions and neurodivergence, and an ability to provide valuable insight.
 Some patients recognise and appreciate a particular sensibility and sensitivity, and identify closely with disabled practitioners. - 22.
 Osteopathy as a profession is enhanced by practitioners with a range of backgrounds and capabilities, but in order to be an osteopath a person must be able to meet the requirements of the Osteopathic Practice Standards.
-This requires that your physical and mental health are sufficient for you to be capable of safe and effective practice without clinical supervision.
+This requires that your physical and mental health are sufficient for you to be capable of safe and effective practice without supervision.
 It does not mean the absence of any disability or health condition. - 23.
 If we confirm that an applicant meets all of our standards for registration as an osteopath and we put them on our Register, they are legally entitled to practise without restriction.
 This means that when an osteopathic educational provider considers an applicant's suitability to undertake a programme of study, they have to be confident that the individual is likely to have the capacity and capability to meet all the demands of professional practice once they have graduated.
-Once registered, osteopaths have an on-going professional obligation to decide for themselves whether they continue to be fit to practise, seeking medical advice when appropriate, on whether they should modify practice, and in what way, or to stop practising until fit to do so.
-Self-monitoring is an important part of being a registered health professional. - 24.
+Once registered, osteopaths have an on-going professional obligation to decide for themselves whether they continue to be fit to practise.
+Selfmonitoring is an important part of being a registered health professional.
+Once registered the graduate also will be required to complete ongoing continuing professional development. - 24.
 As a regulatory body we do not deal with matters of employment.
 Being on our Register does not guarantee that you will find employment as an osteopath, or that if you choose self-employment you will attract a sufficient number of patients to make a living.